- Ph.D. Pharmaceutical Sciences, University of Florida, Gainesville, FL, 2008

 - B.S.
 Pharmaceutical Sciences, Friedrich-Alexander University, Erlangen, Germany, 2004

-Dr. Schmidt joined the University of Florida as an Assistant Professor at the Center for Pharmacometrics and Systems Pharmacology (CPSP) in Lake Nona (Orlando) in January 2012.
+Dr. Schmidt is an Assistant Professor & Associate Director of the Center for Pharmacometrics and Systems Pharmacology (CPSP) in Lake Nona (Orlando).
 He received his B.S. in Pharmaceutical Sciences from the Friedrich-Alexander University in Erlangen, Germany in 2003 and his license to practice as a pharmacist in Germany in 2005.
-Dr. Schmidt received his Ph.D. from the University of Florida under the supervision of Dr. Hartmut Derendorf in 2008, before completing a 3 year postdoctoral fellowship under the supervision of Prof. Meindert Danhof in the Division of Pharmacology at the Leiden/Amsterdam Center for Drug Research in The Netherlands.
+He received his Ph.D. from the University of Florida under the supervision of Dr. Hartmut Derendorf in 2008, before completing a 3 year postdoctoral fellowship under the supervision of Prof. Meindert Danhof in the Division of Pharmacology at the Leiden/Amsterdam Center for Drug Research in The Netherlands.
 During his postdoctoral fellowship, Dr. Schmidt was also a member of the Dutch Top Institute Pharma PK-PD modeling platform.

 International Society of Pharmacometrics (ISoP)

 American Society for Clinical Pharmacology and Therapeutics (ASCPT)